 The Airbnb concept has been adopted quickly within Australia.
 It is for this reason that Australia Airbnb become the easiest way for investors to get a good return on their investments.
 The ease of maintaining the property when it is utilized under the Airbnb model is further enhanced by the fact that these properties require minimal extra care.
 Their maintenance is similar to any ordinary home rental property which helps reduce the ROI time.

-Based on this data, even with Brisbane lagging behind other Australian cities, paying off a home via Airbnb
+Based on this data, even with Brisbane lagging behind other Australian cities in terms of Brisbane’s Airbnb investment potential, paying off a home via Airbnb is now possible.